Plantar Fasciitis and Heel Spurs

 • Providing the mechanism required to push off when you take a step in walking and running.

-When the plantar fascia is loaded; in an abnormal way, excessively or over an extended period it can damaged.
+When the plantar fascia is loaded in an abnormal way, or excessively loaded or over an extended period it can become damaged.
 This can lead to inflammation and pain, usually located near its attachment on the heel bone.

-In the initial stages of the condition pain is usually only felt either after periods of rest or after exercise.
-As the condition progresses, however, it can become increasingly debilitating and pain can begin to be present throughout normal activities of daily living.
+In the initial stages of the condition, pain is usually only felt either after periods of rest or after exercise.
+As the condition progresses it can become increasingly debilitating and pain can begin to be present throughout normal activities of daily living.

 • Heel pain with initial steps after long periods rest or after sleep.